 HOW DO YOU MAKE SELF-RAISING FLOUR?

-For each cup of flour, whisk together with 1 1/2 teaspoons of baking powder and 1/4 teaspoon of salt.
-Make sure to whisk all of these ingredients together well before adding into your baking so that the baking powder and salt are both evenly distributed within the flour.
+For each cup of flour, whisk together with 1 1/2 teaspoons of baking powder.
+Make sure to whisk all of these ingredients together well before adding into your baking so that the baking powder is evenly distributed within the flour.

 WHICH FLOUR IS BEST FOR BAKING BREAD?